Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Clinical Requirements

-The clinical requirements of a nurse-midwife program in Ohio may consist of up to 1,000 hours of practice in various clinical settings.
+The clinical requirements for a nurse-midwife program in Ohio may include up to 1,000 hours of practice in various clinical settings.
 These rotations give students opportunities to apply their theoretical knowledge in real-world settings.
 Most institutions require students to complete clinical experiences across multiple settings to ensure a well-rounded education.

-Students in campus-based programs usually complete clinical rotations at pre-determined sites near campus, while online programs partner with facilities throughout the U.S. to help students complete clinical requirements closer to home.
+Students in campus-based programs typically complete clinical rotations at predetermined sites near campus, while online programs partner with facilities throughout the U.S. to help students fulfill their clinical requirements closer to home.

 In Ohio, nurse-midwife students may complete clinical requirements at facilities such as: